sleighzy/k3s-minio-deployment/README.md

 authenticated it will retrieve "readwriteusersjwt" from the user's "minio-policy" attribute and use it for the value of the "policy" token claim.

+### MinIO Console Administrator

+MinIO has a default policy named `consoleAdmin` which allows the user access to the administration features of the console.
+If authenticating as an administrative user via OpenID Connect you will need to add set `consoleAdmin` as the value for the `minio-policy` user attribute.

 ### Troubleshooting JWT Authorization

 The below error in the Minio logs may be seen when failing to authenticate using